tom-draper/img-crop/README.md

 # Image Crop

-A Rust-based tool to perform fast image crops from the command line.
+A Rust-based tool to perform fast image crops from the command-line.

 ## Installation